sammigachuhi/my_django/docs/05-base-template.md

 ```

-With the code above, you create the skeleton of a valid HTML document.
+With the above code, you create the skeleton of a valid HTML document.

 We add the bootstrap link to the `link` and `script` tags.
 The bootstrap link within the `link` tag of our html `<head>` is responsible for creating the bootstrap CSS while the `script` tag in the `body` section enables the JavaScript bundle for positioning dropdowns, popovers and tooltips.